Finns are passionate about their food and they know how to celebrate it.

 These pastries originated in the eastern province of Karelia.
 This is the mythical birthplace of Kalevala, the epic 19th century poem that has become an essential part of the Finnish national identity.

 Kalakukko are similar to karjalanpiirakka, but bigger in size and made with fish.
 They are most commonly filled with muikku, a small herring-like fish found in the Lake District of Eastern Finland.
+People used to think of kalakukko as a packed lunch, the pie containing everything you needed for a complete meal.

 A Finnish summer is not complete without grillimakkara.
 These big, fat sausages made for grilling are eaten with mustard and washed down with beer.
 Finns love them.
+Children grow up eating this snack food at the summer cottage but also during winter around a campfire.

 In July and August blueberries paint the Finnish forest.
 They are everywhere and could cause a sense of panic if you are not used to seeing them in such abundance.
 You will want to pick them all and freeze them for winter.
 Which the Finns do but they are best enjoyed in the summer months, on their own or in homemade pies.
+Although all Finnish berries can be made into delicious pies, the blueberry pie served with fresh milk is the one known and adored by all.

 Silli ja uudet perunat